marianc000/getElementById/README.md

-# innerHTML vs appendChild
+# getElementById() - a popular dispensable methods

-Sample code for my post https://marian-caikovski.medium.com/innerhtml-vs-appendchild-e74c763846df comparing performance of innerHTML and appendChild
+Sample code for my post https://marian-caikovski.medium.com/a-popular-dispensable-method-b04598b2e608 about the alternatives of getElementById()